A minimum of 64 UCAS points

 If you are an international student or for the latest information on tuition fees visit the student finance page on our website.

 Additional costs may include the purchase of Personal Protective Equipment (PPE) in order to undertake practical activities on the zoo, farm and other facilities.
 These should include at least one pair of overalls (preferably blue/green) and a pair of steel toe-capped work boots/wellington boots.
 Additionally, students may wish to purchase other suitable outdoor wear in preparation for bad weather (i.e. waterproof/windproof coat).
 A white lab coat and safety glasses may be required for laboratory sessions.
 The above items can be purchased either independently or through the College online shop.
 Please note that the purchasing of PPE should be undertaken in advance of enrolment onto the programme, as practical sessions may be facilitated from the start of the programme.

 Students will be offered the chance to engage in both domestic and overseas learning opportunities with which to enhance their classroom-based learning experience.
 Here, students will have the option to undertake overseas study for academic credit in year 2 of the programme, or simply participate for experiential purposes.
-These may include opportunities to study zoological collections in Europe, but also undertaking conservation field courses within locations such as Southern Africa, South America and the UK.
+These may include opportunities to study zoological collections in the UK, but also undertaking conservation field courses within locations such as Southern Africa, South America and the UK.

 Students may also wish to purchase their own personal copies of recommended set-texts to assist them with their studies.
 A full list of recommended text’s is made available prior to enrolment, however, our campus library boasts sufficient stocks of all major texts to support student learning, frequently in e-book format, and the purchasing of texts is therefore not enforced.